 Separate VLANs on a ZyWALL/USG

-When you have configured several VLANs which are all belong into the same zone (for example LAN1), it is possible that the VLANs can communicate to each other, without configured a route.
+When you have configured several VLANs which all belong to the same zone (for example LAN1), it is possible that the VLANs can communicate with each other, without configured a route.
 Follow this step by step guide to prevent this.

 The IP addresses which are used are only examples please use your own IP addresses.

 - Check if the VLANs are in the same Zone

 Go to Configuration > Object > Zone > System Default looks if two or more VLANs are in the same zone like this.